blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Lightning Bolt (3rd)
 Casting time: 1 action
 Range: 100 feet
-Components: V, S, M (a piece of glass formed by a lightning strike)
 Duration:
 You hold out your hand and a bolt of lightning leaps from it in a straight line for 100 feet.
 Every creature in the bolt's path must make a dexterity saving